 DVD-R and DVD-RW are supported by Apple, NEC, Samsung, Sharp, Panasonic, Pioneer, Mitsubishi, Hitachi, Toshiba, Time Warner, etc.

-There are two types of DVD, namely, video DVD and data DVD, that you can use to store your movies.
+There are two types of DVDs, video DVDs and data DVDs, that can be used to store movies.

 Video DVD is the commercial and rental DVD that you would see in a store.
 It has a full DVD structure including VIDEO_TS and AUDIO_TS directories and you would browse the menus and chapters in the video DVD.
 It is playable on most DVD players and computers.